Skip to content

 All of the different values can become confusing, and it’s our job to provide you with the information you need to decide whether or not you want to move forward with us

-The custom tape quote is finally in your hands, but your eyes glaze over as you try to comprehend it.
+You finally have the custom tape quote in your hands, but your eyes glaze over as you try to piece it together.

-Looking at quotes can be challenging, but it becomes a frustrating chore when they are also difficult to read.
-If you keep an eye out for these four elements, you’ll have a far easier time understanding the components that make up your custom tape quote.
+Looking at quotes quickly becomes frustrating when they’re challenging to read.
+If you watch for these four elements, you’ll have a far easier time understanding the components that make up your custom tape quote.

 1. LEAD TIME